StrangeBeeCorp/docs/docs/thehive/administration/status/change-visibility-of-a-status.md

 5. In the **Add a custom status** drawer, enter the new visibility you want to apply.

     Specifies whether you want to display or hide a status in TheHive interface.

-If you hide a status that's already applied to existing cases or alerts, it remains applied until manually changed and is no longer available for selection.
+    !!! info "Hiding impact on existing cases and alerts" If you hide a status that is already applied to existing cases or alerts, it remains applied until manually changed.
+It is no longer available for selection in the interface.

 6. Select **Confirm custom status creation**.